victorsomadina/CDE_Assignment2/README.md

 # Data Model Design
 ![Food ERD](https://github.com/user-attachments/assets/f5c30b33-6224-4161-8558-859b94ea4fed)

-The model design diagram above highlights the different entitites, dimensions (containing suffix dim), and relationship between entities required for this problem statement.
+The model design diagram above highlights the different entitites, dimensions (containing prefix dim), and relationship between entities required for this problem statement.
 ### Business Process
 - Sales trend analysis.
 - Analysis on the relationship between inventory usage and sales across time - this aids in understanding periods of stock wastage and how to minimize it.